aspose-words/Aspose.Words-Products/words/cpp/redaction/odt/_index.md

 {{% blocks/products/pf/agp/content h2="How to Redact ODT File Using C++" %}}

- In order to redact ODT file, weвЂ™ll use [Aspose.Words for C++](https://products.aspose.com/words/cpp) API which is a feature-rich, powerful and easy to use document redaction API for C++ platform.
+ In order to redact ODT file, we’ll use
+ [Aspose.Words for C++](https://products.aspose.com/words/cpp)
+ API which is a feature-rich, powerful and easy to use document redaction API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.words)